stromhalm/apo/README.md

 ```
 to compile all the CoffeeScipt files and start a local server running APO on your machine.
 Your default browser is opened automatically and Grunt will watch for file changes and refresh your browser.

 For production environments there is a second compiling option.
-Grunt will compress HTML, JavaScript, CSS and images, concatenate them and add offline support to the web app.
+Grunt will compress HTML, JavaScript, CSS and concatenate them.
 Just run `grunt prod` and you can find the compiled output in the `dist` folder.
 All your other files will remain unchanged.

 APO uses several frameworks and libraries:
 * [CoffeeScipt](http://coffeescript.org) – A beautiful programming language for the web